• Home

 This study will help them diagnose you with whatever disorder you may have, if you have one, such as sleep apnea (most common reason that people get tested for), narcolepsy, periodic limb movement disorder, insomnia, restless legs syndrome, and even behaviors that you may do during the night such as sleepwalking.

-Of course, sleep studies can’t be done during normal office hours so it has to be set up in an office/sleep center the doctor suggests or it can be done as a home sleep study (more on that later).
+Of course, sleep studies can’t be done during normal office hours so it has to be set up in an office/sleep center the doctor suggests or it can be done as a home sleep study.

-Before the sleep test begins in a sleep center setting, they will ask you to arrive usually a couple to a few hours before your normal bedtime.
+Before the test begins, they will ask you to arrive usually a couple to a few hours before your normal bedtime.

 You can bring personal items such as pillows, pajamas, or whatever.
 They will then place sensors in on you in different places including your head and body, but no worries they usually make sure you are comfortable so that you can sleep however you want.